sigp/lighthouse/book/src/redundancy.md

 lighthouse bn \
   --staking \
   --http-address 0.0.0.0 \
-  --subscribe-all-subnets \
+  --subscribe-all-subnets
-  --import-all-attestations
 ```

 ### Resource usage of redundant Beacon Nodes

-The `--subscribe-all-subnets` and `--import-all-attestations` flags typically
-cause a significant increase in resource consumption.
-A doubling in CPU
+The `--subscribe-all-subnets` flag typically causes a significant increase in resource consumption.
-utilization and RAM consumption is expected.
+A doubling in CPU utilization and RAM consumption is expected.

 The increase in resource consumption is due to the fact that the beacon node is
 now processing, validating, aggregating and forwarding *all* attestations,
 whereas previously it was likely only doing a fraction of this work.
 Without
-these flags, subscription to attestation subnets and aggregation of
+this flag, subscription to attestation subnets and aggregation of
 attestations is only performed for validators which [explicitly request
 subscriptions](subscribe-api).

 There are 64 subnets and each validator will result in a subscription to *at
 least* one subnet.
-So, using the two aforementioned flags will result in
+So, using the aforementioned flag will result in
 resource consumption akin to running 64+ validators.

 ## Redundant Eth1 nodes